danwallach/github-classroom-utils/README.md

 amount of time, maybe three months.
 If you see something unusual, capture this output while it's still available.

+### github_project_status

+If you're using a continuous integration system like Travis-CI or GitHub Actions, then you've seen that GitHub has a nice red-X or green-check next to each commit that the student pushes.
+This command will read out those CI status marks from the latest commit from each student and will add up how many are passing and how many still have work yet to do.
+Also, if you've got a student who, for whatever reason, doesn't have a working CI process on their repository, this will flag them as "missing".

 ## See also

 - I did a talk at SIGCSE 2019 about an earlier version of these tools.